Alternative cancer treatments that seem too good to be true may actually be dangerous.

-Dr. Skyler Johnson, a physician at the Radiation Oncology at Yale-New Haven Hospital and lead author of the study published in Journal of the National Cancer Institute, said he wanted to look into survival rates for alternative medicine after he saw an increase in people wanting to pursue these methods.
+Dr. Skyler Johnson, a physician at the Radiation Oncology at Yale-New Haven Hospital and published in Journal of the National Cancer Institute, said he wanted to look into survival rates for alternative medicine after he saw an increase in people wanting to pursue these methods.

 “We had started to see lots of patients who were coming in with advanced cancers who had been diagnosed earlier but who had tried an alternative therapy,” Johnson told Healthline.
 “It clearly impacted their survival.”

 This issue was debated after Apple co-founder Steve Jobs died of cancer in 2011 after trying alternative treatments.

 In their study, Johnson and his co-authors used the data from the National Cancer Database to see how people with cancer fared on alternative treatments compared with traditional therapies.

 They found data on 281 people with breast, prostate, lung, or colorectal cancer that had not metastasized.
 These people had chosen alternative therapies not proven by science to be helpful in treating cancer.

 Researchers then compared how these people fared compared with 560 people who had undergone conventional cancer treatment such as radiotherapy, chemotherapy, or surgery.

 “It was needed for us to be able to have informed discussions with patients,” said Johnson.
 “To tell them this is the risk and benefit from this decision.”